-Choosing the Best Type of Drywall Mud
+Choosing the Best Type of Drywall Compound

 Drywall mud, also called joint compound, is a gypsum-based paste used to finish drywall joints and corners in new drywall installations.
 It's also handy for repairing cracks and holes in existing drywall and plaster surfaces.
 Drywall mud comes in four basic types, and each has its advantages and disadvantages.
 You may choose one type for your project or use a combination of compounds for the desired results.

-Best All-Around Drywall Mud: All-Purpose
+All-Purpose Compound: Best All-Around Drywall Mud

-Best Drywall Mud for Final Coats: Topping Compound
+Topping Compound: Best Mud for Final Coats

-Topping compound is the ideal mud to use after the first two coats have been applied to a taped drywall joint.
-It is a low-shrinking compound that goes on smoothly and offers a very strong bond.
+Topping compound is the ideal mud to use after the first two coats of taping compound have been applied to a taped drywall joint.
+Topping compound is a low-shrinking compound that goes on smoothly and offers a very strong bond.
 It is also highly workable.
 Topping compound typically is sold in dry powder that you mix with water.
-This is less convenient than premixed compound, but it allows you to mix just as much as you need, and you can save the dry powder has a much longer shelf life than tubs of premixed compound.
+This does make it less convenient than premixed compound, but it allows you to mix just as much as you need; you can save the rest of the dry powder for future use.

 Topping compound is not recommended for embedding joint tape—the first coat on most drywall joints.
-When applied properly, a topping compound should reduce your sanding time in comparison to lightweight compounds like all-purpose.
+When applied properly, a topping compound should reduce your sanding time in comparison to lightweight compounds, such as all-purpose mud.

 Taping Compound: Best for Applying Tape and Covering Plaster Cracks